T. J. McConnell

 Timothy John McConnell Jr. (born March 25, 1992) is an American professional basketball player for the Indiana Pacers of the National Basketball Association (NBA).
 He played college basketball for the Duquesne Dukes and the Arizona Wildcats.
+After going undrafted, McConnell joined the Philadelphia 76ers in 2015 and spent four seasons with the team before signing with the Pacers in 2019.

 High school career

 McConnell attended Chartiers Valley High School in the Pittsburgh-area borough of Bridgeville, Pennsylvania, where he played for his father, Tim.
-As the team captain his senior year, he averaged 34.2 points, 8.2 rebounds and 9.1 assists per game, earned first-team all-state honors, was named the Associated Press's Pennsylvania Class 3A Player of the Year, and also named the male athlete of the year for all sports by the Pittsburgh Post-Gazette.
-He led the Colts to a 29-2 record, the WPIAL championship, and a berth in the Class 3A state championship game as a senior in which he lost to Philadelphia's Neumann-Goretti.
+As team captain his senior year, he averaged 34.2 points, 8.2 rebounds and 9.1 assists per game, earned first-team all-state honors, and was named the Associated Press's Pennsylvania Class 3A Player of the Year male athlete of the year for all sports by the Pittsburgh Post-Gazette.
+He led the Colts to a 29–2 record, the WPIAL championship, and a berth in the Class 3A state championship game as a senior, which they lost to Philadelphia's Neumann-Goretti.

 College career

 As a freshman for Duquesne in 2010–11, McConnell averaged 10.8 points, 3.8 rebounds, 4.4 assists, and 2.8 steals per game in 32 appearances (30 starts), earning 2011 Atlantic 10 Freshman of the Year honors.

-As a sophomore in 2011–12, he averaged 11.4 points, 4.4 rebounds, 5.5 assists, and 2.8 steals per game, helping the Dukes to a 16-15 record and earning third-team All-Atlantic 10 Conference honors and a spot on the A-10 All-Defensive Team.
+As a sophomore in 2011–12, he averaged 11.4 points, 4.4 rebounds, 5.5 assists, and 2.8 steals per game, helping the Dukes to a 16–15 record and earning third-team All-Atlantic 10 Conference honors and a spot on the A-10 All-Defensive Team.

 In April 2012, he transferred to Arizona where he was subsequently forced to sit out the 2012–13 season due to NCAA transfer rules.
 McConnell's transfer was motivated by a desire to compete for a national championship.

-In the 2013–14 season McConnell helped lead the Wildcats to a 21-0 record to start the season before teammate Brandon Ashley injured his foot and was sidelined for the rest of the season.
+In the 2013–14 season, McConnell helped lead the Wildcats to a 21–0 record to start the season before teammate Brandon Ashley injured his foot and was sidelined for the rest of the season.
 The season culminated in an Elite 8 appearance for the Wildcats.
-As a senior, McConnell was voted first-team All-Pac-12 and named to the Pac-12 All-Defensive Team, and he helped lead Arizona to another appearance in the Elite Eight.
+As a senior, McConnell was voted first-team All-Pac-12 and named to the Pac-12 All-Defensive Team, and he helped lead Arizona to another appearance in the Elite Eight, where they lost to the Wisconsin Badgers for a second consecutive season.
+On December 18, 2024 McConnell became the 34th Arizona Wildcat to have his name inducted into the Arizona Basketball Ring of Honor, doing so by playing 10 years in the NBA.